Nolan-Y/GeoNet/README.md

 Accurate Image Geolocation: Predicts geographic coordinates (latitude and longitude) based on visual information within the input image.

-Extensive Training: The model has been trained on a diverse dataset of geotagged images, enhancing its ability to generalize across different landscapes, environments, and urban structures.
+Extensive Training: The model has been trained on a diverse dataset of geotagged images sourced from the Google Street View API, enhancing its ability to generalize across different landscapes, environments, and urban structures.

 Applications: Useful in location-based services, geolocation games (e.g., GeoGuessr), mapping applications, and research that requires spatial analysis of image data.